 Changes to this notice.
 APD reserves the right to change the terms of this notice; and, the changes apply to all information that we have about you.
-The new notice will be available on our website and will be mailed to you upon request.
+The new notice will be on our website and we will mail a copy to you.

 Contact Information.
 If you have any questions, requests, or would like a printed copy of this notice, please contact your APD office in your area at the telephone number listed below.
 We may ask that you make a request in writing.
 Northwest Region (for Bay, Calhoun, Escambia, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Okaloosa, Santa Rosa, Wakulla, Walton, and Washington counties) call (850) 487-1992;

-Northeast Region (for Alachua, Baker, Bradford, Clay, Columbia, Dixie, Duval, Flagler, Gilchrist, Hamilton, Lafayette, Levy, Madison, Nassau, Putnam, St. Johns, Suwannee, Taylor, Union, and Volusia counties) call (844) 766-7517;
+Northeast Region (for Alachua, Baker, Bradford, Clay, Columbia, Dixie, Duval, Flagler, Gilchrist, Hamilton, Lafayette, Levy, Madison, Nassau, Putnam, St. Johns, Suwannee, Taylor, Union, and Volusia counties) call (904) 992-2440: